All Episodes

 Yeah, exactly.

-Um, I watched this.
+I watch this.

-You know, it's I don't want to get into all the specifics.
+You know, it's, I don't want to get into all the specifics.

 There are these brutish guys.

-You s you uh you look, we know you can handle yourself.
+Look, we know you can handle yourself.

-I'm sorry, are you looking at me?
+Are you looking at me?

 I'm looking at you.

-And you know these guys in New York, for example, the old classic is uh a bunch of construction guys eating lunch, pretty girl walks by uh and they get whistled at.
+For example, the old classic is a bunch of construction guys eating lunch, pretty girl walks by, and they get whistled at.

 I love that.